How Do I Keep the Conversation Going Without Trying Too Hard?

 Match her energy.

-The right person meets you.
+The right person meets you there.

 The wrong person drains you.